web-platform-dx/baseline-browser-mapping/README.md

 #### `widelyAvailableOnDate`

-The `widelyAvailableOnDate` options returns the minimum versions compatible with Baseline Widely available on a specified date in the formay `YYYY-MM-DD`:
+The `widelyAvailableOnDate` option returns the minimum versions compatible with Baseline Widely available on a specified date in the formay `YYYY-MM-DD`:

 ```javascript
 getCompatibleVersions({